ineffectivecoder/LDAPtickler/README.md

 The user of the tool will need to know certain details to use it of course, like the ldap server,
 have an understanding of what bind methods are supported on the endpoint, basedn,and knowledge of valid creds,etc.

+This tool has grown significantly to also allow for modification of certain fields that may be useful to a Red Team operator, as well as the incorporation of many queries for spot checking the configuration of many AD attributes.
+This has been tested extensively against Windows 2025 Server running Active Directory.
+Be extremely careful when arbitrarily modifying or deleting entries in AD, it can lead to all sorts of unexpected behavior.
+I personally have destroyed my domain a few times now leveraging this tool.

 ## Initial features:
 - [x] Prompt for user creds